remedē System Therapy Study (rēST)

 Detailed Description

 This is a multi-center, prospective, open label, non-randomized study to collect safety and effectiveness data in subjects with central sleep apnea implanted with the remedē System.
-At least 500 subjects will be successfully implanted at approximately 50 sites in the United States and Europe.
+Approximately 225 subjects will be enrolled and implanted at approximately 50 sites in the United States and Europe.
+A sub-study involving the WatchPAT device will be performed in a subset of sites.

 Study Type